mettamatt/typora-math-converter/README.md

 ## Description

 `convert_math_typora.zsh` is a shell script designed to process Markdown files and convert mathematical formulas to be compatible with [Typora](https://typora.io/).
-Specifically, it replaces `\[ ... \]` with `$ ... $` within Markdown tables, as Typora does not render display math inside tables correctly.
+Specifically, it replaces `\[ ... \]` with `$ ... $` within Markdown tables.
 The script leaves display math outside of tables untouched.

 This script was originally designed to take the LaTeX integration from ChatGPT and convert it to Typora-friendly formatting.